patrickrauls/AWStour/SslWalkthrough.md

 chmod 400 myWalkthroughPair.pem

 # get the public DNS info from your AWS instance
+# you can obtain the login by selecting your instance and clicking on the "Connect" button at the top of the page
 # we will be logging in with the user ubuntu
 # example ssh -i "[your key name].pem" [user]@[instance public DNS]
 ssh -i "myWalkthroughPair.pem" ubuntu@ec2-xx-xx-xx-xx.compute-1.amazonaws.com